Blank blank WWII Vehicle and Gun Database

 General Information

-The Inf Tank Mk III was designed in 1939 based on the existing fully tracked Valentine and was in use from 1942 to 1945.
+The Inf Tank Mk III was an Infantry Tank designed in 1939, it was based on the fully tracked Valentine chassis and was in use from 1942 to 1945.
+It was commonly called a Valentine VI.

 The vehicle was powered by GMC '6004' diesel powerplant producing 165 HP which could drive the vehicle on roads at up to 15 mph with a range of about 0 miles before refuelling.
 Its cross country performance was adequate providing a max speed of about 8 mph and a range of about 0 miles.

 It was armed with 1 light machine gun.
 Its main armament consisted of an Ordnance Q.F.
-2pdr which could penetrate 74 mm of flat plate at 100 metres
+2pdr weighing 0.860 kg and with a maximum range of 5,900 metres.

 The Infantry tank MkIII the Valentine was a redesigned A10 to provide an infantry support tank which could move slowly with the infantry to provide AT and machine gun support.